dustmop/rasterjs/plan.md

 * more demos
   * adaptive tile refresh
   * pseudo 3-d roads
-  * tile swapping / animation
-  * water level using palette change irq
   * Mother style animated backgrounds
 * sprites
   * per-scanline limits like on NES and Mega Drive
-  * flip bits
-  * priority to render behind the primary plane
-  * IN PROGRESS
 * typescript
   * support for top-level APIs
-  * may be hard due to flexible parameter passing?